QuantActions/QA-Android-SDK-public/README.md

 - [SOCIAL_TAPS](com.quantactions.sdk.Trend.SOCIAL_TAPS)
 - [THE_WAVE](com.quantactions.sdk.Trend.THE_WAVE)

+The [TrendHolder](com.quantactions.sdk.data.model.TrendHolder) contains 9 values.
+For each time resolution (short, medium, long) the trend has 3 values:
+- `differenceXYZ`: is the amount the metric has increased decrease (note: it is reported in the same unit as the metric)
+- `statisticXYZ`: is the p-value of the test done to check if the trend is significant (generally this can be safely ignored)
+- `significanceXYZ`: is the significance of the trend, +1 means metric has significantly increase, -1 means metric has significantly decreased, 0 means no significant change

-While the metrics have daily resolutions, the are updated every two hours.
+While the metrics and trends have daily resolutions, they are updated every two hours.

 In some cases the metrics for a day might be missing, in that case it means that there was not enough data collect for that day to give an estimate or that the confidence was too low to give an appropriate estimate.